 Dr. Chase's Third, Last and Complete Receipt Book (1891)

 Sugar, 1 cup; 4 eggs; sweet milk, 3 tablespoonfuls; flour, 2 cups; baking powder, 2 teaspoonfuls; salt, 1 pinch; orange or lemon extract, 2 teaspoonfuls.

-Directions: Beat the eggs, then beat in the sugar, add the milk, salt, and flavor; and, having mixed the baking powder into the flour, sift it in, beat all together, and bake in a quick oven.
+Directions: Beat the eggs, then beat in the sugar, add the milk, salt, and flavor; and, having mixed the baking powder into the flour, sift it in, beat all together, and bake in a quick oven (400°F).

-Remarks. —This will make 2 cakes if baked in the round tin, or 1 in the square.
-I have eaten of this many times with great satisfaction, and expect the same in eating of the one which, I am just informed, is ready for tea.
+Remarks. —This old fashioned sponge cake recipe make 2 cakes if baked in the round tin, or 1 in the square.
+I have eaten of this many times with great satisfaction and expect the same in eating of the one which, I am just informed, is ready for tea.
 Yet, I give several others to meet all circumstances and desires.

 Sponge cake is credited with being the most healthful of any form of cake, for the reason that, as a general thing, no butter or other shortening is used, although of late, as will be seen below, some people are beginning to introduce them; but, for myself, I am very fond of one of the above, coming warm from the oven at tea time, having some very nice butter to eat with it.

 My next receipt is from "Fern Leaves," of Oswego County, N.Y., who told the Blade "Household" that it would make "roll jelly cake," "cupcake," or "plain cake," It is as follows: